qiscus/qiscus-chat-sdk-ios-sample/README.md

 * SDWebImage

 ## How to Run
-To run this app without notification, no need follow this step, but if you need to run with notification you should follow this step - step.
+To run this app without push notification, no need follow this step, just do `pod install`, but if you need to run with push notification you should follow these steps.

 ### Step 1 : Get Your APP ID